WISE-PaaS/codepipeline-howto/codepipeline-howto.md

 <br>

-If the pipeline is finished successfully, you should see a newly-added record nder the **BuildHistory** tab of your pipeline, showing "succeeded".
+If the pipeline is run successfully, you should see a newly-added record under the **BuildHistory** tab of your pipeline, showing "succeeded".
+You may also click the eye icon on the right side to view the log if you want to do any troubleshooting.

 ![run history](files/run-history.png)